missystar/Went/Anonymous-Donations.md

 2. Secure your computer and [get started](https://www.darkcoin.io/getstarted.html).
 3. Make your donation to our official donation address: **XxEJvrYtkTZzvMUjtbZwPY34MyCGHSu4ys**
 4. If you have questions regarding DarkCoin, visit the [DarkCoin-Wiki](http://wiki.darkcoin.eu/wiki/Main_Page).
 5. Feel like improving DarkCoin?
-Visit the [DarkCoin-GitHub](https://github.com/darkcoinproject)!
+Be part of the [DarkCoin-Community](https://www.darkcoin.io/getinvolved.html)!

 ### What happens to my donation?